 These blogs can establish your position as a thought leader amongst a new audience.
 And if you have a spare five minutes, you can increase blog views further by sharing the link with prospects via InMail or in popular community groups.

-While SEO in the past has garnered a negative reputation for keyword stuffing, things are changing.
-Nowadays, Google tries to reward valuable blog content with keywords seamlessly weaved in.
+While SEO in the past has gained a negative reputation for keyword stuffing, things are changing.
+These days, Google tries to reward valuable blog content with keywords seamlessly weaved in.

 To improve the longevity of your blog content, think about making it evergreen.
 In other words, remove any time-sensitive/topical references and focus on search terms your target audience is always craving.
 A good place to start is to gain a better understanding of the basic principles of SEO.

-Build your blog views and secure money-making results
+Build your blog views and better engage your prospects